zimmed/collection/README.md

 const record = Collection.find(collection, (record) => record.foo === 500);
 ```

+### Collection Iteration

-There are several options for iterating over the items in your collection, all of which do so with respect
+There are several options for iterating over collections of records, all of
-to the record order.
+which do so with respect to the record order.

 ```typescript
 for (const record of Collection.iterate(collection)) {